WHY YOU NEED A PROPERTY MANAGER

 Finding a Tenant

 Finding a tenant can be easy.
 Just throw an ad up in Craigslist or post on Facebook that you need to find a renter and there will most likely be no shortage of renters looking to rent your home.
 But who are you renting to?
 Do you have a plan to “screen” that tenant, and do you know what to look for?
-A professional property manager has the tools and experience to know what flags to look for when reviewing a potential applicant.
+A professional property managers in Vancouver have the tools and experience to know what flags to look for when reviewing a potential applicant.
 Reviewing a tenant correctly can mean the difference in a great tenant who pays rent on time and takes care of a home, and a prospective tenant with a criminal history, or someone who is currently in a Bankruptcy and amends their filing to include your rent.
 The first step to having a smooth and successful lease is making sure you have a great, qualified, and thoroughly researched tenant.

 Leases can be found online easily these days, or even from places like Office Depot.
 Unfortunately, they only cover some basic information and terms, and rarely give specific terms for some of the most important facets of what needs to be protected during a lease term.
 Did you know that to sign a lease longer than 1 year requires more than just a signature, and if not executed correctly voids the lease agreement in the event of a dispute or issue?
 Does your lease agreement specify what the tenant is responsible for when they move out?
 Do they have to clean, clean the carpets, keep up with the lawn, change filters, and keep up with normal maintenance around the house?
 If the lease does not specify, you may find yourself in trouble when problems arise.
 Be careful altering the lease agreement as well.
 Unless you are an attorney, you may change terms that end up being unlawful, and if brought to court by a tenant, may be liable for their damages, and pay for their attorney.